yi213-robotic/yi213-robotic.github.io/_pages/about.md

 ![Illustration of combining vision and language modalities](/images/funny.png){: .align-right width="400px"}

 Hello!
-I am Yi Wang, a PhD student in robotics at the University of New Hampshire (UNH).
+I am Yi Wang, a PhD candidate in robotics and AI search at the University of New Hampshire (UNH).

 I am an extremely self-motivated researcher with a strong focus on developing state-of-the-art algorithms in robot motion planning.
 My work addresses open questions in motion planning, with a particular interest in bidirectional heuristic search.